Saltar al contenido

 Size: 35 cm x 49.7 cm

-Printed on 100% cotton paper 320 grams.
+Printed on 100% cotton Hahnemühle William Turner 310 gr. paper.
 Acid free inking process.

 • Each artwork is personally signed and numbered with silver marker, and includes a certificate of authenticity on the back.